-A literal (textual) expression of the null
+A literal (textual) expression of the null value in source

 code.

-literal is used to denote the special null value,
+The null literal is used to denote the special null value,

 which cast to any reference type.
 There is only one null value whose